 It is rare to find a contemporary Western nation pass legislation that is so lacking in redeeming social and moral value that almost nothing can be said in its defense.
 In my mind, France’s recent ban on the Muslim burqa represents such a rarity.
-In my more than 25 years as a Muslim, I have never known a single woman who wears the conservative face veil–not one.
+In my nearly 30 years as a Muslim, I have never known a single woman who wears the conservative face veil–not one.
 Indeed, the overwhelming majority of Muslims throughout the world do not believe the burqa is a mandated Islamic prescription.
 Not only is there a remarkable absence of textual evidence in the Qur’an and prophetic traditions for this heightened brand of religious modesty, but many Muslim scholars go so far as to discourage wearing the burqa because of its alienating effect vis-à-vis non-Muslims.
 Few are aware that the conservative Damascene jurist, Ibn Taymiyyah (1263–1328), discouraged Muslims living in majority non-Muslims lands to dress in a manner that was distinct from their compatriots.
 In his mind, conspicuously religious garb could prejudice non-Muslims towards a true understanding of Islam’s universal message.
 Likewise, conservative Muslim scholars today are increasingly found saying that, despite their belief that the more liberal head veil (“hijab”) is an Islamic prescription, even it has been alloted an exaggerated importance in modern Islam.
 I have written about this elsewhere (“Chasing Muslims Out of Islam“).

 Nevertheless, there are Muslim women today who choose to wear the burqa on account of a sincerely held Islamic belief.
 Whatever my personal opinions, it is a choice that I must honor and respect.